 (Prerequisites: MATH 0097 OR Appropriate arithmetic placement test score.)
 Emphasizes the application of basic mathematical skills used in the solution of occupational and technical problems.
 Topics include fractions, decimals, percents, ratios and proportions, measurement and conversion, geometric concepts, technical applications, and basic statistics.

 |WELD 1000Introduction to Welding Technology

-(Prerequisite: Program admission) Introduces fundamental principles, safety practices, equipment, and techniques necessary for metal heating and oxyfuel cutting.
-Topics include: metal heating and cutting principles, safety procedures, use of cutting torches and apparatus, metal heating techniques, metal cutting techniques, manual and automatic oxyfuel cutting techniques, and oxyfuel pipe cutting.
-Practice in the laboratory is provided.
-A $20 fee is associated with this course due to the increased cost of acetylene and mild steel.
+(Prerequisite: Program admission) Introduces fundamental principles, safety practices, equipment, and techniques necessary for metal heating, oxyfuel cutting, and plasma cutting.
+Topics include: metal heating and cutting techniques, manual and automatic oxyfuel cutting techniques, oxyfuel pipe cutting, plasma torch and theory, plasma machine set up and operation, and plasma cutting techniques.
+A $50 fee is associated with this course due to the increased cost of acetylene and mild steel.

 |WELD 1040Flat Shielded Metal Arc Welding

-(Prerequisite: Program admission) Introduces the fundamental theory, safety practices, equipment, and techniques required for shielded metal arc welding (SMAW) in the flat position.
-Qualification tests, flat position, are used in the evaluation of student progress toward making industrial standard welds.
-Topics include: SMAW safety and health practices, fundamental SMAW theory, basic electrical principles, SMAW machines and set up, electrode identification and selection, materials selection and preparation, and production of beads and joints in the flat position.
-A $30 fee is associated with this course due to the increased cost of welding rods and steel.
+(Prerequisite: Program admission) This course introduces the major theory, safety practices, and techniques required for shielded metal arc welding (SMAW) in flat positions.
+Qualification tests, flat position, are used in the evaluation of student progress toward making industrial welds.
+A $50 fee is associated with this course due to the increased cost of welding rods and steel.